THINGS TO SEE & DO

 A Cruise on Windermere (3 miles away)

 Stretching for 10 miles, Windermere is England's largest lake.
-Victorian passenger steamers have been a way of life here for over 100 years and one of the hopping-on points is only 3 miles away at Lakeside.
+Victorian steamers have been a way of life here for over 100 years and one of the hopping-on points is only 3 miles away at Lakeside.

 Grizedale has eight waymarked walking trails, routes for mountain bikes and over 50 unique artworks scattered throughout the forest.
+Grizedale really does get you out into the countryside!

 I recommend: Hire a mountain bike at the visitor centre and see this beautiful landscape on two wheels..

 Hawkshead is possibly the most picture-perfect Lake District village.
-Whitewashed cottages and cobbled alleys huddle around the square with its pubs, cafes and gift shops.
+Whitewashed cottages and cobbled alleys huddle around the square with its pubs, cafes and shops.

 I recommend: A drive or cycle down the shore of nearby Esthwaite, one of the most beautiful lakes in the area.